nlqthinh/react-gpt-anime-girl/README.md

   Chat history is automatically saved to your browser's local storage.
 Use the "Clear Chat History" button to clear the saved conversation.

 - **Custom Personality:**
-  Kita is programmed with a warm, playful, and supportive personality, complete with occasional Japanese phrases.
+  Kita is prompted with a warm, playful, and supportive personality, complete with occasional Japanese phrases.